-The definition of "supply" from the Goods and Services Tax Act 1985 will apply for this purpose.
+The definition of "supply" from the Goods and Services Tax Act 1985 (GST Act) will apply for this purpose.
+The time of the supply should also be determined under the GST Act for the purposes of section GB 54.
 In addition the relevant supply may be made by the non-resident either: